jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 # The Apprenticeship Crisis

-One concern I have is what happens to junior developers.
+One concern I have is what happens to junior developers, which I briefly mentioned above.

+Computer Science graduates are not experts in every topic they studied in academia.
+Most software developers will never personally design CPUs, compilers, operating systems, or networking protocols.
+But understanding those concepts still matters.
+The computer is not a mysterious black box even if we do not understand every implementation detail.

+I suspect future software engineers may need fewer implementation skills than previous generations.
+But they will still need enough understanding of good software engineering principles and practices to guide AI systems intelligently.

+However, good software engineering principles and practices are not generally taught in academia.
 Historically, many developers learned through:
 - boilerplate work,
 - bug fixing,